-GST could dampen India gold demand in short term - WGC
+GST could dampen India gold demand in short term: WGC

 3 Min Read

-MUMBAI (Reuters) - A hike in taxes on gold sales in India could pressure short-term demand from the world's No.2 consumer of the metal, the World Gold Council (WGC) said in a report.
+MUMBAI (Reuters) - An increase in taxes on gold sales in India could curb short term demand from the world's No. 2 consumer of the metal, the World Gold Council (WGC) said.

-Faltering appetite in a country where gold is used in everything from investment to wedding gifts could drag further on global prices, already trading near their lowest level in 7-weeks.
+Faltering appetite in a country where gold is used in everything from investment to wedding gifts could further drag global prices, already trading near their lowest level in eight weeks.

+"In the short term at least, we believe (the tax) may pose challenges for the industry," said Alistair Hewitt, director of Market Intelligence at WGC.

-As part of a new nationwide sales tax regime that kicked in on July 1, the Goods and Services Tax (GST) on gold has jumped to 3 percent from 1.2 percent previously.
+As part of a new nationwide sales tax regime that kicked in on July 1, the goods and services tax (GST) on gold jumped to 3 percent from 1.2 percent previously.

-There have been fears the tax increase could stoke under-the-counter buying and drive up appetite for precious metal smuggled into India, where millions of people store chunks of their wealth in bullion and jewellery.
+There have been fears the tax increase could stoke under-the-counter buying and spur appetite for precious metal smuggled into India, where millions of people store chunks of their wealth in bullion and jewellery.

+Longer term, the GST will have a positive effect by making the gold sector more transparent and improving the supply chain, said Hewitt.

-Meanwhile, the WGC also said a government move to ban cash transactions over 200,000 rupees ($3,090) from April 1 could hurt gold demand in rural areas where farmers often purchase the metal using cash due to limited access to cheques and electronic payment systems.
+The WGC also said a government move to ban cash transactions over 200,000 rupees ($3,090) from April 1 could hurt gold demand in rural areas where farmers often purchase the metal using cash due to limited access to cheques and electronic payment systems.

 Two-thirds of India's gold demand comes from rural areas, where jewellery is a traditional store of wealth.

-"(The transactions rule's) potential impact isn't entirely clear: it could curb gold purchases; it could encourage gold shoppers to buy smaller amounts of gold spread over more transactions; or it could push a large part of demand underground and encourage a black market in gold," said the WGC.
+The transactions rule's "potential impact isn't entirely clear: it could curb gold purchases; it could encourage gold shoppers to buy smaller amounts of gold spread over more transactions; or it could push a large part of demand underground and encourage a black market in gold," Hewitt said.

-The group kept its demand estimate for India at 650 to 750 tonnes for 2017, well below average annual demand of 846 tonnes in the past five years.
+The WGC kept its 2017 gold demand estimate for India at 650 to 750 tonnes, well below the average annual consumption of 846 tonnes in the past five years.

-In the long-term, the GST will have a positive effect on the gold industry by making the sector more transparent and improving the supply chain, the WGC added.
+"Over time however, we anticipate that economic growth should push demand higher.
+By 2020 we see Indian consumers buying between 850 tonnes to 950 tonnes of gold," he said.

 ($1 = 64.7675 Indian rupees)

-Reporting by Rajendra Jadhav; Editing by Joseph Radford
+Reporting by Rajendra Jadhav; Editing by Joseph Radford and Manolo Serapio Jr.